When can I start walking my puppy?3 July 2023

 Roughly speaking, allow 5 minutes of exercise for every month old they are, so if your puppy is 4 months old, you can take them out for 20 minutes per day.

-Before you head out into the wide world with your puppy, it’s a good idea to get your pooch used to wearing a harness and walking on the lead.
+Before you head out into the wide world with your puppy, it’s a good idea to get your pooch used to wearing a harness or collar and walking on the lead.
 You can practice walking together in the garden, just make sure to keep plenty of treats handy to reward your puppy for good behaviour.

 Other useful puppy guides